garden/tree/Server.md

-This is documentation for the `server.js` file.
+This is documentation for the `app.js` server file.
 Please edit if you find it out-of-date or incomplete.

 # Rerouted paths